Belief-Invariant and Quantum Equilibria in Games of Incomplete Information: Equilibria with communication and correlation resources

 \subsection{General properties of the equilibrium classes}

 The main goal of this work is to highlight the relations between the different concepts of equilibria we have introduced so far.
-In particular, in Section~\ref{sec:examples}, we will compare the performance of these equilibria with respect to social welfare maximization.
-Here, we begin by pointing out common and distinguishing features of the classes.
+In this section we will start this analysis by first discussing a general inclusion between the equilibrium classes, and then by giving examples of games for which these classes coincide.
+Later, in Section~\ref{sec:examples}, we will continue our analysis by comparing the performance of these equilibria with respect to social welfare maximization.
+Further properties and applications can be found in the Appendix.

-We have observed that there are correlated equilibria that are not Nash, belief-invariant equilibria that are not correlated, and communication equilibria that are not belief-invariant.
+\paragraph{Inclusions} We have observed that there are correlated equilibria that are not Nash, belief-invariant equilibria that are not correlated, and communication equilibria that are not belief-invariant.
 Since communication, belief-invariant and correlated equilibria have convexity properties, we can arrange the canonical versions of these equilibria into nested sets within the set of canonical correlations $Q(\av\mid\tv)$:

 where $\operatorname{conv}\bigl(\NEQ(G)\bigr)$ denotes the convex hull of the set of Nash equilibria for $G$.

 Actually, this inclusion can be easily derived from the similar structure existing between the different classes of correlation resources behind these equilibrium concepts.